IvanCherepov/docs-1/troubleshoot-install.md

 <br/>

-Have a question not answered on this page?
+Have a question not been answered on this page?
 Email us at support@kubecost.com or [join the Kubecost Slack community](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU)!